That's the number Google wants you to be grateful for.

 The catch?
 You can preview 10 keywords at a time.

 If you've pulled a search term report this month, you already know how that lands.
 Most accounts bleed hundreds of junk queries every thirty days.
 Some agencies are sitting on thousands.
-The "plumbing course" searches showing up in your roofing campaign.
+The "paralegal salary" searches showing up in your law firm campaign.
 The "free template" hunters polluting your enterprise SaaS funnel.

 So Google's answer to a five-figure problem is a tool that scales like a polaroid camera at a wedding.